Pwd9000-ML/blog-devto/posts/2021/GitHub-Automate-VM-Password-Rotation-Part1/GitHub-Automate-VM-Password-Rotation-Part1.md

 ### Protecting secrets in github

-Before we start, a quick word on secrets management in Github.
-When using Github workflows you need the ability to authenticate to Azure, you may also need to sometimes use passwords, secrets, API keys or connection strings in your source code in order to pass through some configuration of a deployment which needs to be set during the deployment.
+Before we start, a quick word on secrets management in GitHub.
+When using GitHub workflows you need the ability to authenticate to Azure, you may also need to sometimes use passwords, secrets, API keys or connection strings in your source code in order to pass through some configuration of a deployment which needs to be set during the deployment.
 So how do we protect these sensitive pieces of information that our deployment needs and ensure that they are not in our source control when we start our deployment?

 There are a few ways to handle this.
-One way is to use [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
+One way is to use [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
 This is a great way that will allow you to store sensitive information in your organization, repository, or repository environments.
 In fact we will set up a github secret later in this tutorial to authenticate to Azure to connect to our key vault, retrieve server names and set/change passwords.
-Even though this is a great feature to be able to have secrets management in Github, you may be looking after many repositories all with different secrets, this can become an administrative overhead when secrets or keys need to be rotated on a regular basis for best security practice.
+Even though this is a great feature to be able to have secrets management in GitHub, you may be looking after many repositories all with different secrets, this can become an administrative overhead when secrets or keys need to be rotated on a regular basis for best security practice.

 This is where [Azure key vault](https://docs.microsoft.com/en-gb/azure/key-vault/general/overview) can be utilized as a central source for all our secret management in our GitHub workflows.

-**Note:** Azure key vaults are also particularly useful for security or ops teams who maintain secrets management, instead of giving other teams access to our deployment repositories in Github, teams who look after deployments no longer have to worry about giving access to other teams in order to manage secrets as secrets management will be done from an Azure key vault which nicely separates roles of responsibility when spread across different teams.
+**Note:** Azure key vaults are also particularly useful for security or ops teams who maintain secrets management, instead of giving other teams access to our deployment repositories in GitHub, teams who look after deployments no longer have to worry about giving access to other teams in order to manage secrets as secrets management will be done from an Azure key vault which nicely separates roles of responsibility when spread across different teams.

 ### Let's get started.
 What do we need to start rotating our virtual machine local admin passwords?

 1. **Azure key vault:** This will be where we centrally store, access and manage all our virtual machine local admin passwords.
 2. **Azure AD App & Service Principal:** This is what we will use to authenticate to Azure from our github workflow.
-3. **Github repository:** This is where we will keep our source control and Github workflow / automation.
+3. **GitHub repository:** This is where we will keep our source control and GitHub workflow / automation.

 **Note:** For Steps 1 and 2 above, you can also run the [PreReqs.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/2021/GitHub-Automate-VM-Password-Rotation-Part1/code/PreReqs.ps1) script, but lets take a look at what that script does in detail below.